mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 My response was to shift focus on community work and training and documentation work with international networks.
 Project-based community and communications felt rewarding but the legs of communinty-based adult education were being cut off by the coalition government.
 Thus it was strategic to I retrained with a masters in Computing and PGCE in Computing at Manchester Met.

 During my PGCE year I found it impossible to bring in the kind of project based learning techniques to the classroom.
+I explore some of the challenges I and other educators face in later chapters.
 I did however manage to create a pilot scheme to teach javascript in playful ways which I trialled in the classroom and wrote up as a dissertation and published the results as part o the Mozilla Teach the Web online resources.
 I used their Thimble tool.
 Thimble was an early code playground - define

 It was from this base, and in response to home educators call to enage with parntership work with Manchester Met Uni wit work around learning to code using games that I returned to Mozilla's web resources to discover a javascript library to facilitate game making in the browser.
+Rather than using media to mobilise and feed into social movements, games became a medium to explore and create as a playful educational experience.

+This shift had been a long time coming.
+In some ways the interest in young people and family was a positive and strategic shift to align with my new role as a  parent.
+In other ways the shift to playing and making in a more electronic, de-politicised playground was a retreat from painful memories of loss, betrayal and defeat.
+This reconciling of these elements and is an on-going process of which this thesis plays a part.

 ### Empowerment agenda & personal motivations